 Move on to ‘toilet training’

-After ‘toilet time’ comes a new phase, and with it a more child-led approach to using the toilet, Chris says.
+After ‘toilet timing’ comes a new phase, and with it a more child-led approach to using the toilet, Chris says.

 Allowing plenty of time to get used to wearing undies and using the potty or toilet is vital.